Buile Shuibhne: The madness and wandering

-The deranged Suibhne then left the battlefield behind, reaching a forest called Ros Bearaigh, in Glenn Earcain and perched on a yew tree.
+The deranged Suibhne then left the battlefield, reaching a forest called Ros Bearaigh, in Glenn Earcain and perched on a yew tree.
 He was discovered by his kinsman Aongus the Fat, who was making his retreat from battle.
 Suibhne fled to Cell Riagain in Tir Conaill, alighting on another tree.
 There he was surrounded by the forces of Domnall mac Áedo, which was the side Suibhne and his Dál nAraidi kinsmen were warring against.
 The victorious Domnall nevertheless praised and pitied Suibhne and offered him gifts, but the madman would not comply.

 Suibhne went to his home territory of Glenn Bolcáin, wandered seven years throughout Ireland, and returned to Glenn Bolcain, which was where his fortress and dwelling stood, and a celebrated valley of madmen.
-Suibhne's movement was now being tracked by his kinsman Loingsechan, who had successfully taken the madman into custody thrice before.
-Loingsechan in his millhouse had a chance to capture Suibhne, but the attempt failed, and he must await another chance.
-Suibhne then paid visit to his wife, who was living with another man, a contender for Suibhne's kingship.
+Suibhne's movement was now being tracked by his kinsman Loingsechan, who had successfully taken the madman into custody three times before.
+Loingsechan in his millhouse had the opportunity to capture Suibhne, but the attempt failed, and he had to await another chance.
+Suibhne then paid a visit to his wife, who was living with another man, a contender for Suibhne's kingship.
 Eorann maintained she would rather be with Suibhne, but he told her to remain with her new husband.
 An army stormed in, but Suibhne eluded capture.

 Suibhne then returned to the yew tree at Ros Bearaigh, the same tree he went to when he first developed his madness, but when Eorann came to deceive and capture him, he moved away to another tree in Ros Ercain.
 However, his whereabouts were discovered, and Loingsechan coaxed him out of the tree, tricking him with the false news that his entire family had perished.
-Loingsechan brought Suibhne back to normal life and restored his sanity, but while recuperating, the mill hag taunted him into a contest of leaping.
+Loingsechan brought Suibhne back to normal life and restored his sanity, but, while he was recuperating, the mill hag taunted him into a leaping contest.
 As they leapt, the noise of a hunting party returned Suibhne to madness.
 The mill hag eventually fell from her leap and was dashed to pieces.
-And since she was Loingsechan's mother-in-law, it meant Suibhne's could not return to Dál nAraidi without facing vengeance.
+Since she was Loingsechan's mother-in-law, this meant that Suibhne could not return to Dál nAraidi without facing vengeance.

-Suibhne subsequently wandered various parts of Ireland, into Scotland and Western England.
-He went from Roscommon to Slieve Aughty, Slieve Mis, Slieve Bloom mountain ranges; Inismurray island; the Cave of St. Donnan of Eigg, an island in the Scottish Inner Hebrides; then tarried for a month and a half in "Carrick Alastair" (Ailsa Craig off Scotland.
-He reached Britain and befriended a Fer Caille (Man of the Wood), who was another madman, spending an entire year together.
-The giant Briton met his predestined death by drowning in a waterfall.
+Suibhne subsequently wandered various parts of Ireland, into Scotland and western England.
+He went from Roscommon to Slieve Aughty, Slieve Mis, Slieve Bloom mountain ranges; Inismurray island; the Cave of St. Donnan of Eigg, an island in the Scottish Inner Hebrides; then tarried for a month and a half in "Carrick Alastair" (Ailsa Craig off Scotland).
+He reached Britain and befriended a Fer Caille (Man of the Wood), who was another madman, and they spent an entire year together.
+The Briton met his predestined death by drowning in a waterfall.